By ANNALYN JAMES

-Deadline to get your spot on the map is MARCH 6th.
-THE Map will be available right here on the 10th.
-Exciting addition to the 9th annual Valley Wide Yard Sale event......Moapa Valley Chamber of Commerce is holding moapa valley days! questions? leave a note on the CONTACT tab or follow on FaceBook VALLEY WIDE YARD SALE!
+Can you believe there are 46 SPOTS ON THE MAP this year?
+Exciting addition to the 9th annual Valley Wide Yard Sale event......Moapa Valley Chamber of Commerce is holding MOAPA VALLEY DAYS!
+What a wonderful time of year to visit Moapa Valley.
+Do You have questions?
+CLICK on the CONTACT tab or follow on FaceBook VALLEY WIDE YARD SALE!

 By VERNON ROBISON